Lighte22/printf/README.md

-This is a readme file describing the Printf team project task.
+This is a readme file describing the Printf team project created by: Oluwaseyi Idowu and Enyinnah Light.